 At some point in our lives, we all will need the help of another.
 At some point, we all can be a help to someone in need.
 Children can learn early on that helping others is the responsible and right thing to do.
 They can learn that when they see someone in need of help, they should fill in if they are able to.
-They can learn that helping someone will also benefit them.
+They can learn that helping someone will also benefit them by making them feel good.
 They can benefit by paying it forward because there may come a day when someone has to help them.
+This Helping Others preschool lesson plan and activities will teach your students it is good to help others!

 Book: The Berenstain Bears Lend a Helping Hand